 One of the largest healthcare campuses in Europe

 The five-year, ten-phase ARI Reconfiguration Project involved substantial refurbishment and maintenance of the existing Aberdeen Royal Infirmary, predominantly at Forresterhill, one of the largest healthcare campuses in Europe.

-The work involves a range of reconfiguration and backlog maintenance works to improve the clinical infrastructure and address business continuity issues – with a particular focus on critical care, infection control, fire strategy, theatre facilities and diagnostics on existing healthcare premises within the site.
+The work involved a range of reconfiguration and backlog maintenance works to improve the clinical infrastructure and address business continuity issues – with a particular focus on critical care, infection control, fire strategy, theatre facilities and diagnostics on existing healthcare premises within the site.